Chart Color Schemes

 Population growth drivers in Durack - Marlow Lagoon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Durack - Marlow Lagoon's population was around 4,888 as of Nov 2025.
-This reflected an increase of 387 people since the 2021 Census, which reported a population of 4,501.
-The change was inferred from the estimated resident population of 4,883 in June 2024 and one additional validated new address since the Census date.
-This resulted in a density ratio of 417 persons per square kilometer.
-Over the past decade, Durack - Marlow Lagoon showed resilient growth patterns with a compound annual growth rate of 1.3%, outpacing its SA4 region.
-Natural growth contributed approximately 64.2% of overall population gains during recent periods.
+Durack - Marlow Lagoon's population was around 4,885 as of Feb 2026.
+This reflected an increase of 384 people since the 2021 Census, which reported a population of 4,501 people.
+The change was inferred from the estimated resident population of 4,883 in June 2024 and an additional 1 validated new address since the Census date.
+This level of population equated to a density ratio of 416 persons per square kilometer.
+Over the past decade, Durack - Marlow Lagoon demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA4 region.
+Population growth was primarily driven by natural growth contributing approximately 64.2% of overall population gains during recent periods.

 Frequently Asked Questions - Population